I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 22

-Has an abnormally large nose which allows him to locate scraps of food that have been dropped on the ground.
-His nose doesn’t stop at good smelling things, he can’t stand things that smell bad so make sure your room is tidy of worn socks before you go to bed!
+This Yule Lad has an abnormally large nose and an excellent sense of smell.
+This allows him to locate scraps of food that have been dropped on the ground.
+He can’t stand things that smell bad, so make sure rooms are tidy and dirty socks are in the laundry hamper before going to bed!

 Favorite treats: cookies, laufabrauð, sweets